Learn how to set up and manage projects in QuickBooks Online Plus.

-The Projects feature helps you stay organised and track all the moving parts.
-You can add project income and expenses, tag old transactions to new projects, and run project-specific reports from a single dashboard.
-This makes it easy to manage your work and see your progress.
+Use projects in QuickBooks Online to track your project’s profitability.
+You can add project income, expenses, and labour expenses, add old transactions to new projects, and run project-specific reports from a single dashboard.

 Step 1: Turn on projects

-If you haven’t already, turn on the Projects feature:
+If it isn't already, turn on the Projects feature:

-- Select Settings ⚙, then select Company Settings.
+- Select Settings ⚙, then select Account and settings.